Tokyo records most new coronavirus cases in a day as pressure for lockdown builds

 In Tokyo, there has been intense speculation that a lockdown could come soon, fuelled by the rising number of cases.

 The national total edged past 2,000 infections after a centre for disabled people in Chiba prefecture, east of Tokyo, found seven more infections.
-There have been 59 deaths, a tally by national broadcaster NHK shows.
+There have been 66 deaths.

-With limited testing in Japan for the virus, there are questions about widely it has spread.
+With limited testing in Japan, there are questions about how widely the virus has spread.

 About 7.1% of nearly 64,000 respondents said they had at least one virus symptom, such as high fever or a bad cough, between Friday and Monday, according to a survey of users in Tokyo and neighbouring prefectures run by the chat app Line and the health ministry.